Practical. Scalable. Commercial.

 Practical Carbon Removal and Management

-We capture and sequester carbon dioxide in coal and shale, unlocking significant carbon sequestration potential at a greater scale and lower cost than previously imagined.
-We have revitalized and reinvigorated an old approach to putting carbon dioxide back in the ground where it belongs, in decommissioned coal mines through a safe and efficient process.
+We capture and sequester carbon dioxide in coal, unlocking significant carbon sequestration potential at a greater scale and lower cost than previously imagined.
+We have revitalized and reinvigorated an old approach to putting carbon dioxide back in the ground where it belongs, in unmineable coal seams, through a safe and efficient process.

 Coals act like carbon filters, preferentially absorbing carbon dioxide and thereby greatly reducing the need and cost of cleaning up flue gas to the purity required by conventional carbon capture and storage.